starcitizen-lug/knowledge-base/wiki/index.md

 >
 > RSI Launcher Error Code 60101
 >
-> - [Issue Council LCH-2123](https://issue-council.robertsspaceindustries.com/projects/LAUNCHER/issues/LCH-2123) Use the latest [LUG Wine](https://wiki.starcitizen-lug.org/Tips-and-Tricks#recommended-runners) 10.13-2 or newer to prevent the popup
+> - [Issue Council LCH-2123](https://issue-council.robertsspaceindustries.com/projects/LAUNCHER/issues/LCH-2123) Use the latest [LUG Wine](Tips-and-Tricks#recommended-runners) 10.13-2 or newer to prevent the popup
 > - This error does not prevent the game from running, the game will launch shortly!

 {: .important-title }
 > (Jul 11, 2025)
 >
 > Easy Anticheat enforcement has been enabled on LIVE
 >
 > - We're ready!
-Follow the instructions [here](Tips-and-Tricks#easy-anti-cheat) to fix your existing install.
+[Follow the instructions](Troubleshooting/Easy-Anti-Cheat) to fix your existing install.
 New installs via the Helper handle it automagically.

 ### General News